WinVector/replyr/extras/WhyPatches.md

     ## 1     1         a      a     1         a
     ## 2     1         a      a     2         b

 Notice the exact same code worked on the data even when it is in a database.
 This is a big advantage.
 Experience earned using `dplyr` on `data.frame`s can be re-used when working with databases.
-Procedures can be rehearsed, and code can be re-used. `dplyr` isn't promising us a single "better in-memory `data.frame`" is is giving us the ability to delegate implementation to other systems including substantial databases and `Spark`.
+Procedures can be rehearsed, and code can be re-used. `dplyr` isn't just promising us a single "better in-memory `data.frame`" it is giving us the ability to delegate implementation to other systems including substantial databases and `Spark`.

 #### PostgreSQL example